Vivekanand-R/Industry-Outlook/README.md

 Last Refresh: Oct/Nov 2024, Few metrics reported like stock price were dynamic and subject to changes.

-Source: Python API (https://pypi.org/project/yfinance/) For exploratory purpose, does not constitute financial advice.
-For more information, please refer the respective companies annual reports.
+Source: Python API (https://pypi.org/project/yfinance/)
+Note: This analysis is intended for individual exploratory purposes to gain insights into the various sector.
+For comprehensive and official information, please refer to the respective companies' annual reports.
+The selection of companies reflects the author's research focus and interests.

 Thanks for listening to the podcast and reading!